yovinasilvia/Captone-Project-Alta/README.md

 source .venv\Scripts\activate     # activate the environment for Windows
 ```
 ## Ingesting data on Airbyte
-Run docker [compose-airbyte](airbyte/docker-compose-airbyte.yml) to use airbyte
+In the Airbyte directory, run docker [compose-airbyte](airbyte/docker-compose-airbyte.yml) to use airbyte
 ```
 docker compose up -d
 ```